bramwelt/CS46X/protocol.md

 The initial implementation of use case 2 will look more like:

 1. User queries the DP for a specific e-mail address.
-1. Directory provider returns the user certficate and identity assertion.
+1. Directory provider returns the user certificate and identity assertion.
 1. The browser extension sends the assertion to the remote verifier over ssl/tls.
 1. The remote verifier evaluates the assertion and responds to the client.